-In a new Instagram video, Dr. Pimple Popper pops a cheek cyst using a punch tool.
+In a new Instagram video, Dr. Pimple Popper pops a large “pearl” milia out of a patient’s inner ear.

-In a new Instagram video, Dr. Pimple Popper—aka dermatologist and TLC host Dr. Sandra Lee, MD—pops a cheek cyst using a punch tool.
-And the resulting mangled mass looks something like a piece of aggressively chewed gum.
+In a new Instagram video, Dr. Pimple Popper—aka, dermatologist and TLC host Dr. Sandra Lee, MD—pops a “pearl” milia out of a patient’s inner ear.
+And this hidden gem is absolutely gigantic for a usually-tiny milia.

 You Might Also Like